Git Address and Authentication Instructions

 Git Repository Address

-The Git repository address on the Cloud Native Build Platform uses the repository page address directly without adding a .git
+The Git repository address uses the repository page URL directly, without adding a .git suffix:

-This address is the URL users see when accessing the repository homepage in a web browser, serving as the platform's native access path.
+This is the same URL users see when accessing the repository homepage in a browser.
+The traditional .git suffix format is also supported, with identical functionality.

 Explanation

-suffix adheres to industry standards, maintaining compatibility for developers accustomed to traditional approaches. - Consistent Functionality: Both formats support full Git operations (such as cloning, pulling, and pushing) without any functional differences.
+.gitsuffix format is also supported. - Consistent Functionality: Both formats support full Git operations (cloning, pulling, and pushing) without any functional differences.

 Authentication Method